tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   4. Deploy the bot on a mobile application or a messaging platform such as Slack, Kik, or Facebook Messenger.

-Introduce the Amazon Lex jargon to students and comment that they will gain hands-on experience with these concepts in Today's class.
+Introduce the Amazon Lex jargon to students and comment that they will gain hands-on experience with these concepts in today's class.

 * **Bot:** It's the core component of Amazon Lex.
 A bot performs automated tasks such as booking a hotel, making a wire transfer, or suggesting an investment portfolio.

 * **Intent:** Represents an action that the user wants to perform, such as BookHotel, TransferMoney, or SuggestPortfolio.
 A bot can have more than one intent.

 * **Utterances:** Speech or text phrases that trigger the intent.
-They refer to the dialog between the user and the boot.
+They refer to the dialog between the user and the bot.

 * **Slots:** A piece of data that is necessary for the chatbot to fulfill the user’s intent.
 Think of it as required user input.